tilt-dev/tilt.build/docs/example_static_html.md

 ---
-title: Example Projects
+title: "Example: Plain Old Static HTML"
 layout: docs
 ---

-This doc supplements our [Tutorial](tutorial.html) for people who want to try Tilt but don't have a suitable project on hand.
-It describes two example projects we've built that use Tilt.
+Maybe you want to try Tilt but don't have a suitable project on hand.

+That's OK!
+Let's look at a project that just serves static HTML.

 These projects can also be useful to confirm Tilt is working as expected in your environment.

 ## oneup

-Oneup is a simple app that starts one service.
+Oneup is a simple app that uses busybox to serve HTML files.

 First, check out the Tilt repo.